UW-Macrostrat/stromatolites_demo/README.md

 # Stromatolite Application Demonstration
 A demonstration of the [GeoDeepDive](https://geodeepdive.org) text mining application used in Peters, Husson and Wilcots (2016).
-The goal of this application is to make tuples between "stromatolite" fossils and stratigraphic names in order to assess the spatio-temporal distributions of stromatolites across Earth history.
+The goal of this application is to make tuples between stromatolite fossils and stratigraphic names in order to assess the spatio-temporal distribution of stromatolites across Earth history.
 This repository includes 5 USGS Technical Reports from the GeoDeepDive database - a subset of the 8,425 documents analyzed for the manuscript.
 Running this application will write results to the `output` - a list of stratigraphic names,